Study-Scape/StudyScape/reports/StudyScape-20250226.md

 ### Goals for the week
 - Carl: Improve current testing and automate that new testing.
 Transition to full-stack dev to build CRUD features.
 Improve UI/UX.
+- Dawn: After implementation of Supabase to StudyScape, figure out how to have schema store and display information from users' reviews.

 ### Progress and issues
 - Carl: Modularized all locations sheet into a component.
 Implemented Supabase's Realtime API for database inserts and updates to rows.
 Implemented Supabase client and server components.
+- Dawn: Progress has been hindered due to exams but will get back up to speed around the end of the week hopefully.
+Did help out with outlining and uploading the user and developer guides.
+Updated Supabase schemas to reflect current needs.

 ### Goals for next week
 - Carl: Refine data creation and inserting to database from frontend.
 Implement location images to front and backend.
 Deploy a production build and host the webapp.(~1 week)
+- Dawn: Refine data creation and inserting to database from frontend.
+Implement location images to front and backend. (aka try to help Carl)